lemonde/angular-ckeditor/README.md

 ### "ckeditor" directive

-- "ckeditor" Specify editor options.
+- "ckeditor" editor options.
 Accepts an Object.
-- "ng-model" Binded scope variable.
+- "ng-model" bound scope variable.
-- "ready" Called when the editor is completely ready.
+- "ready" (optional) callback called when the editor is completely ready.
 Accepts an Angular expression.
-- Inline editing mode is enabled if element has a `contenteditable` attribute set to true.
+- "contenteditable" (optional) if set to true, inline editing mode is enabled

 **IMPORTANT NOTICE**
 Angular-ckeditor uses `ng-model`.
 If you add an `ng-if` on the element to whom this directive is attached, changes in the editor won't be forwarded to your code anymore, due to the extra scope created by `ng-if`.
 A solution is to explicitely bypass the extra scope : `ng-model="$parent.model"`.
 See http://stackoverflow.com/questions/18342917/angularjs-ng-model-doesnt-work-inside-ng-if